mortencombat/comando/README.md

 - The back-end is Python-based.
 It handles all interfaces to controlled devices and exposes device state, command execution, logs, etc. via a REST API.
 - The front-end is a React/Next.js based web app that can be added to iOS home screen.

 I mainly use the Apple TV and the WiiM.
-The intention is that 95% of the time, the Apple TV Remote should be sufficient. **commando** will monitor events such as device power state and configures inputs etc. accordingly.
-For example, if I start playing music via TIDAL Connect on the WiiM, **commando** should detect this and switch the input on the miniDSP.
+With **comando** behind-the-scenes, 95% of the time, the Apple TV Remote should be sufficient. **comando** will monitor events such as device power state and configures inputs etc. accordingly.
+For example, if I start playing music via TIDAL Connect on the WiiM, **comando** should detect this and switch the input on the miniDSP.
 In cases where additional control is required, the front-end should be used to control the system.

 ## Setup